Can You Detect AI Slop?

 To find out, I built a scoring prompt as part of a detection experiment around six dimensions: falsifiable claim density, novel concept introduction, argument dependency chain, specificity ratio, interchangeability index, and hedging frequency.
-I ran it through GPT-5.4 via Codex CLI so Claude wouldn’t be judging text optimized for Claude.
-That setup isolated structure, but it also created a problem I didn’t see coming: any explicit rubric might teach an adversary exactly what to optimize against.
+I ran it through GPT-5.4 via Codex CLI so Claude wouldn’t judge text optimized for Claude.
+That isolated structure, but created a problem I didn’t see coming: any explicit rubric teaches an adversary exactly what to optimize against.

 Surprise 1: 16/16

-I took 8 famous bloggers — Gwern, Paul Graham, patio11, Simon Willison, Brian Krebs, Ashkan Soltani, Sean Goedecke, Jeff Geerling — and generated topic-matched slop for each one, giving me 16 texts.
-Shuffled them into neutral filenames so GPT-5.4 would score blind.
+I took 8 famous bloggers (Gwern, Paul Graham, patio11, Simon Willison, Brian Krebs, Ashkan Soltani, Sean Goedecke, Jeff Geerling) and generated topic-matched slop for each, giving me 16 texts.
+Shuffled into neutral filenames so GPT-5.4 scored blind.
 It got all 16 right: 16/16.

-Not close calls, either.
-Originals averaged 8.3, slop averaged 6.7.
-The strongest discriminator was Argument Dependency Chain.
-Real essays force later paragraphs to inherit constraints from earlier ones, while generated essays stack self-contained units you could shuffle without anyone noticing.
+Not close calls.
+Originals averaged 8.3, slop 6.7.
+The strongest discriminator was Argument Dependency Chain: real essays force later paragraphs to inherit constraints from earlier ones, while generated essays stack self-contained units you could shuffle without noticing.

 I thought: this is too clean.
 If the model memorized these writers’ voices from training data, the experiment might be measuring author recognition, not generation detection.